oliviasculley/oliviasculley.github.io/content/posts/code-server.md

 If you guessed it, this coding environment already exists from [code-server](https://docs.linuxserver.io/images/docker-code-server), which lets you run VS Code on a remote server, accessible through the browser!
-No longer will you forget to push your work or deal with troublesome merge commits due to changes on different devices, or feel the lag as your laptop struggles to run beefy debug servers.
+No longer will you forget to push your work, deal with troublesome merge commits due to changes on different devices, or feel the lag as your laptop struggles to run beefy servers.

+{{< toc >}}

-## Requirements
+# Requirements
 Now, you'll need a couple of items before you can use this super handy service:
 - A reverse proxy (I recommend Nginx, but there's also Apache)
 - An externally available server or instance to run this on